matteo-castelli/ReVesicle/README.md

   -run_steps 1234
   –striptraj no
 ```
-This command runs ReVesicle through STEP 4 only.
-In addition to removing infiltrated water molecules using the d1 and d2 spherical cutoffs, flipped lipid species are identified and removed using the lipid-specific offsets d3 and d4.
-This mode is useful for validating membrane cleanup steps and non-equilibrium MD steps before proceeding to STEP-5.
-Trajectories are not stripped of water and ions as defined by striptraj "no".
+This command runs the ReVesicle workflow through STEP 4 only, as specified by
+`-run_steps 1234`.
+This mode is useful for validating membrane cleanup and
+non-equilibrium MD steps prior to proceeding to STEP 5.
+In addition to removing infiltrated water molecules using the
+`d1` and `d2` spherical cutoffs, flipped lipid species are identified when
+`-remove_lipids on` is enabled and removed using the lipid-specific offsets
+`d3` and `d4`.
+Values for `d1` and `d2` can be determined interactively using the
+VMD helper function provided in
+`VMD_functions/two_concentric_sphere_selection_function.tcl`, while appropriate
+values for `d3` and `d4` can be determined using the VMD helper script
+`VMD_functions/check_flipped_lipids.tcl`.
+Stripped trajectories, where water and ions are removed are not generated, as defined by `-striptraj no`.

 ---